Rash499/Rash499/README.md

 I am passionate about continuously learning and mastering new technologies.
 With a strong problem-solving mindset, I enjoy tackling challenges and collaborating with others to transform innovative ideas into impactful solutions.
 My primary interests include web development, automation, and making meaningful contributions to open-source projects, where I can apply my skills to solve real-world problems and help drive technological advancement.
 </p>

-- 🔭 I’m currently working on [TripTrack](https://github.com/PasandiRanga/TripTrack.git), a fleet management solution aimed at optimizing trip planning and vehicle tracking.
+- 🔭 I’m currently working on [TripTrack](https://github.com/PasandiRanga/TripTrack.git), a bus management system aimed at optimizing trip planning and tickets bookingd.

 - 🌱 I’m currently learning **Web Development, Automation, Linux Kernel Development, DevOps and Cloud Computing**.